Fundraising and/or Sales Policy and Procedures

 Student groups officially registered with the University of Minnesota may conduct sales and/or fundraising activities,up to five (5) days per semester or summer session, using University facilities in accordance with the following guidelines.
 All on-campus sales and/or fundraisers (including the solicitation of donations and merchandise/book sales related to public appearances by musicians, guest speakers, performing artists, non-university vendors, etc.) must be reviewed and approved by Student Unions & Activities.
 The following policy gives student groups this opportunity and must be adhered to in order to remain in good standing with the University of Minnesota.

-Failure to meet the following guidelines will result in your application not being reviewed/approved by Student Unions & Activities (SUA).
+Failure to meet the following guidelines may result in your application not being reviewed or approved by Student Unions & Activities (SUA).

 - Applications must be submitted a minimum of ten (10) business days prior to the sale and/or fundraiser.

 - Approved sales and/or fundraisers will receive a permit that must be displayed at the site of the sale and/or fundraiser.